AndreWeiner/flowtorch/README.md

 # ...
 ```

 Currently, the following sub-packages are under active development.
-Note that some of the components are not yet available in the public release because further developments and testing are required:
+Note that some components are not yet available in the public release because further developments and testing are required:

 | package | content |
 | :------ | :-------|